List of 40 Famous Forests in India to visit

 Pilibhit Tiger Reserve entrance

-Where is Pilibhit Tiger Reserve Located
+Where is the Pilibhit Tiger Reserve Located

 Pilibhit Tiger Reserve in Pilibhit district extends into the adjacent Shahjahanpur district of Uttar Pradesh and spans over 232.74 square kilometres.